dpretet/svut/README.md

 svutCreate ffd.v
 ```

-ffd_unit_test.v has been dropped in the folder from you called svutCreate.
+ffd_testbench.v has been dropped in the folder from you called svutCreate.
 It
 contains all you need to start populating your testcases.
 In the header, you
 can include directly your DUT file (uncomment):